 Italian Chocolate Spice Cookies Recipe is an easy one-bowl chocolate cookie that is soft and cake-like with plenty of chocolaty flavor and a hint of warm spice.
 This is an old family recipe you will love.

 This Italian Orange Olive Oil Cake Recipe is an easy one-bowl recipe.
 The soft texture and honey-sweet taste will leave you craving more after your first slice.
-It is simply irresistible with the most tender crumb with a lovely orange flavor.
+It is simply irresistible, with the most tender crumb and a lovely orange flavor.

-I hope you enjoyed this Traditional Italian Christmas Food in Italy post!
+I hope you enjoyed this post on traditional Italian Christmas food in Italy!
 Share it with a friend and enjoy the tasty recipes and traditions.

 If you are in Italy during the holiday season, visit the local Christmas market, where you will find regional specialties and get a glimpse of Italian Christmas traditions.